Harsh, unjust or unreasonable

-If the matter is not resolved at the conciliation conference, it must be referred to court for a formal hearing, called an arbitration.
+If the matter is not resolved at the conciliation conference, it must be referred for a formal hearing, called an arbitration.

 Under both Federal and State law, the remedies for an unfair dismissal are reinstatement and compensation.
 Reinstatement will be ordered if it is practicable in the circumstances, but the most common remedy is compensation.